tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ## Handshake Overview {#handshake-overview}

 The handshake defined here is analogous to certificate-based authentication in a regular TLS handshake.
-We use the TLS Identity Key (TIK) which is identical to the certificate's private key.
-This key is attested, with attestation being carried in a new Attestation handshake message (see {{attestation-message-section}}).
+The TLS Identity Key (TIK) is attested by the TEE, with attestation being carried in a new Attestation handshake message (see {{attestation-message-section}}).
 Following that, the peer being attested proves possession of the private key using the CertificateVerify message, which remains unchanged from baseline TLS.

 The protocol combines attestation with X.509 certificate authentication.
 If attestation-only authentication is desired, implementations SHOULD use self-signed X.509 certificates.